grafalex82/ut88/README.md

 - `0xc000` - `0xcaff` - This segment contains an additional part of the Monitor, which includes various [additional functions](doc/disassembly/ut88os_monitor2.asm), [interactive assembler/disassembler](doc/disassembly/ut88os_asm_disasm.asm), and some other development tools.
 - `0xcb00` - `0xd7ff` - ['Micron' text editor](doc/disassembly/ut88os_editor.asm)
 - `0xd800` - `0xdfff` - ['Micron' assembler](doc/disassembly/ut88os_micron_asm.asm)
-- `0xe800` - `0xefff` - Video RAM
+- `0xe000` - `0xefff` - Video RAM
 - `0xf400` - `0xf5ff` - A special area reserved for labels and references used during the compilation of assembler code.
 - `0xf600` - `0xf7ff` - This segment is used for storing variables related to the Monitor and other UT-88 OS programs.
 - `0xf800` - `0xffff` - The main part of the [Monitor](doc/disassembly/ut88os_monitor.asm) is located in this region.
 It includes hardware functions and handles basic command processing.

-It appears that the documentation and software for the UT-88 OS suffer from various shortcomings, including insufficient documentation, discrepancies between documented behavior and actual implementation, and mistakes in command names and descriptions.
+It appears that the documentation and software for the UT-88 OS suffer from various shortcomings, including insufficient command explanations, discrepancies between documented behavior and actual implementation, and mistakes in command names and descriptions.
 These issues can certainly make it challenging for users to understand and effectively use the software.
 Additionally, there are compatibility issues between various OS components, which suggest that UT-88 OS may have been assembled from different sources without thorough testing.

 Published binary codes also contains a lot of mistakes (for example `0x3c00`-`0x3fff` range of the [UT-88 OS binary code](doc/scans/UT44.djvu) is misplaced with a similar range of [CP/M-35 binary](doc/scans/UT56.djvu)).
 Some code is obviously wrong (incorrect addresses or values used) and simply does not work out of the box.